-The Community Assessment for Public Health Emergency Response (CASPER) is designed to provide public health leaders and emergency managers information about a community so they can make informed decisions.
-It uses a valid sampling methodology to collect information at the household level and can be used in disaster or non-disaster settings.
-This project would involve helping DHHS prepare for conducting a CASPER.
-The AEF would receive training on CASPER, work with Emergency Preparedness to conduct an assessment of emergency response capacity, and collaborate with a local health department to design and perform a mock or pilot CASPER.
+Rapid needs assessments (RNAs), like the Community Assessment for Public Health Emergency Response (CASPER), are designed to provide public health leaders and emergency managers information about a community so they can make informed decisions.
+RNAs use a valid sampling methodology to collect information at the household level and can be used in disaster or non-disaster settings.
+This project would involve helping DHHS prepare for conducting a CASPER or another type of RNA.
+The AEF would receive training on CASPER and RNA methods, work with Emergency Preparedness to conduct an assessment of emergency response capacity, and collaborate with a local health department to design and perform a mock or pilot CASPER or other RNA.
 The Fellow would use statistical sampling strategies and methodologies, coordinate with GIS program, and design data collection forms.